 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

 Benedict Cumberbatch (The Hollow Crown, The Imitation Game) has been cast as Louis Wain, the London-born artist who rose to prominence at the end of the 19th century.
 The actor is “thrilled by the prospect of playing the courageous, playful spirit that is Louis Wain,” and called Wain’s life story “inspirational and Odyssean.”
+The first photo of the upcoming British drama has been released, see below.

 In the 1880s, Wain (1860 – 1939) was employed by popular journals as an illustrator specializing in English country houses and animals, but he became famous for his drawings and watercolors of cats engaged in human behaviors.